httpwg/http-extensions/draft-ietf-httpbis-priority.md

 that uses absolute values. {{parameters}} defines priority parameters, which are a standardized and extensible format of priority information. {{header-field}}
 defines the Priority HTTP header field, a protocol-version-independent and end-to-end priority signal.
-Clients can use this header to signal priority to servers in order to specify the precedence of HTTP responses.
+Clients can send this header field to signal their view of how responses should be prioritized.
 Similarly, servers behind an intermediary can use it to signal priority to the intermediary.
 After sending a request, a client can change the priority of the response (see
 {{reprioritization}}) using HTTP-version-specific frames defined in
 {{h2-update-frame}} and {{h3-update-frame}}.